Alexis-BX/CSE201/README.md

 - QT 4.5 or newer
 - 4GB of RAM or more (for compiling)

+Warning: Audio file would take a lot of time and memory to compile.

 ### Installation

+Linux & OSX
 ```
 git clone https://github.com/Zovj2auM/CSE201.git
 cd Using\ QT/Project